Citizenship & Naturalization

 Obtaining proof of United States citizenship

-In order to establish a legitimate claim to United States citizenship, you must apply for and receive a document confirming your status as a U.S. citizen.
-There are several types of documents which will be recognized as proof of U.S. citizenship.
-They are as follows: U.S. passport; certificate of citizenship; or certificate of consular registration at birth.
+In order to establish a legitimate claim to United States citizenship, you must apply for and receive a document confirming your status as a United States citizen.
+There are several types of documents which will be recognized as proof of United States citizenship.
+They are as follows: United States passport; certificate of citizenship; or certificate of consular registration at birth.

 Why Lightman Law Firm?